Voltstro-Studios/Team-Capture/README.md

 ### Prerequisites

 ```
-Unity 2019.4.3f1
+Unity 2019.4.9f1
+Git
-Blender
+Blender 2.83
 ```

 ### Pre Setup

-Since within the assets of our game we use straight raw Blender files, you will needed to have downloaded and installed [Blender](https://www.blender.org/), and to make sure `.blend` files are associated with the Blender program.
+Since within the assets of our game we use straight raw Blender files, you will needed to have downloaded and installed [Blender 2.83 LTS](https://www.blender.org/download/lts/), and to make sure `.blend` files are associated with the Blender program.

 ### Setup